haberalan/vue-typescript-weather-forecast/README.md

 ## Features

-- You can check weather of selected city.
+- You can check weather of selected city

 # To do